taogaede/textbook-tutor/README.md

 ### Batch Refresh

 Concepts can also be refreshed in batches by quality rank.
-For example, you can refresh all concepts with quality `2`, optionally adding feedback that applies to the whole batch.
+For example, you can refresh all concepts with quality `2`, optionally adding user feedback that applies to the whole batch.

-Use a small batch limit first, because each refreshed concept may require multiple LLM calls.
+You can assign a limit to the number of refreshed cards, because each refreshed concept may require multiple LLM calls, and this might take a long time if all cards are refreshed.

 ## Saved Textbooks